zmlymlymlyz/netflix/README.md

 # Building yourself

 ## Prepairing the environment
 You will need [Node.js](http://nodejs.org/en/download) installed and added to the PATH, so just download the installer and make sure to select the box to add to PATH.
+Version must be 7.0.0 >

 ## Running
 You have to install the dependencies.
 So, just run `npm install` in the repo's folder.